 Please read the following important information regarding funds related to this article.

-The trust has significant exposure to Emerging Markets, which tend to be less stable than more established markets and can be affected by local political and economic conditions, reliability of trading systems, buying and selling practices and financial reporting standards.
+- The Company has significant exposure to Emerging Markets, which tend to be less stable than more established markets.
+These markets can be affected by local political and economic conditions as well as variances in the reliability of trading systems, buying and selling practices, and financial reporting standards.

-The portfolio allows the manager to use options for revenue enhancement purposes.
+- The portfolio allows the manager to use options for efficient portfolio management.
 Options can be volatile and may result in a capital loss.